 Children are natural explorers.
 Their inquisitive minds are always asking questions about the world we live in.
 What if we took their natural curiosity and expanded it beyond your neighbourhood, beyond your country and took it around the planet?
-While this activity would be great for Earth Day…it’s also simply a fun, creative art and geography activity.
+This is a super creative Earth Day activity for kids and it’s also simply a fun, creative art and geography activity.
 How does your child see the world?
-This to be a completely free and imaginative project…so no atlas was consulted for this one.
+This is meant to be a completely free and imaginative project…so no atlas was consulted for this one.

 We started with a circle drawn on the paper with a marker…this is the Earth.
 Glue the “land” on the Earth.
 My daughter decided to label the countries and continents.
 Not surprising, Canada is the centre of my daughters world!
 I didn’t worry that my daughter wasn’t accurate with her labelling.
 This a creative art project.